TITLE 68: PROFESSIONS AND OCCUPATIONS

 B) American Dental Hygienist's Association and National Dental Hygienist's Association, its constituent and component/branch associations;

-C) Dental programs approved by the Division as meeting minimum standards for an approved curriculum in dentistry under Section 1220.140 and dental hygiene programs approved under Section 1220.250 of this Part;
+C) Dental programs approved by the Division as meeting minimum standards for an approved curriculum in dentistry under Section 1220.140 and dental hygiene programs approved under Section 1220.250;

-D) Organizations of specialties recognized by the American Dental Association and its constituent and component/branch associations, such as, but not limited to:
+D) Organizations of specialties recognized by the American Dental Association and its constituent and component/branch associations, which are:

 E) Academy of General Dentistry, its constituent and component/branch associations and approved sponsors;

 F) American Dental Society of Anesthesiology and its constituent and component/branch associations;

 G) Community colleges with an approved dental hygiene program if offered under the auspices of the dental hygiene program;